VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Indexed-Search/search-query-syntax-reference.md

 With an example request `asus`, you will get the search to find all documents where the `__content` field contains the `asus` value as an entire phrase or a part of it.

 ## Filters
 `filter` provides value-based criteria for selecting which documents to include in the search results.
 A filter can be a single value or an expression.
-Unlike the full text search, a filter succeeds only if an exact match is achieved.
+Unlike full text search, a filter succeeds only if an exact match is obtained.

 Filters are specified in individual fields.
-A field definition must be attributed as **filterable** if you want to use it in filter expressions.
+A field definition must be set as **filterable** if you want to use it in filter expressions.

 ## Fields
 When performing a search, you can: